How A Skeptical Rancher, Aided By An Outdoors Brand, Turned Climate Friendly

 "We have things going on here that you just don't see going on everywhere in the nation," Estill says.
 "Cattle are still gathered on horseback.
 We have cattle drives down the main country road."

-There are less than 10,000 people in the whole county, and very few industries besides agriculture and hunting exist.
-The Estill's have three bands of sheep that trek through the area where the Burning Man festival takes place yearly.
+There are fewer than 10,000 people in the whole county, and very few industries besides agriculture and hunting exist.
+The Estills have three bands of sheep that trek through the area where the Burning Man festival takes place yearly.
 The family raise sheep for both wool and meat.

 "There's a lot that goes into this," Estill says.
 "It's really hard to run a business this size.
 It's not always a beautiful day like this."